revm_bytecode/

 285

-286 /// Returns the number of output stack elements.
+286 /// Returns the size of the immediate value in bytes.

 287 #[inline]